Unexplained leaks hit Russian undersea gas lines

-European countries are racing to investigate unexplained leaks in two Russian gas pipelines running under the Baltic Sea near Sweden and Denmark.
+European countries are investigating leaks in two Russian gas pipelines that raised concerns across the continent about sabotage on infrastructure at the heart of an energy crisis.

+Meanwhile, Ukraine insisted it will press ahead with its plan to wrest back all its occupied land from Russia.

+It remained far from clear who might be behind any foul play, if proven, on the Nord Stream pipelines that Russia and European partners spent billions of dollars building.

 Experts and also Russia, which built the network, said the possibility of sabotage could not be ruled out.